China Stock Market Bubble (2014–2015)

 Overview

 A rapid boom and bust in Chinese equities.
-The Shanghai and Shenzhen markets surged roughly 150% in under a year, driven by margin lending, a frenzy of new retail investors, and official enthusiasm.
+The Shanghai and Shenzhen markets surged roughly 150% in under a year, driven by margin lending, a frenzy of new retail investors, policy changes and enthusiasm.
 In June 2015, the bubble burst abruptly, erasing trillions of dollars in market value and prompting unprecedented government intervention.

 The Narrative